 To use the shell, you’ll need to be in developer mode; we also recommend knowing what you’re doing so things don’t go haywire and you don’t break your Chromebook.
 Or at the very least, find a guide that you can put a lot of faith in.
 This one is pretty beginner friendly and easy to understand, so you won’t need to wade through eight pages of impenetrable techno-babble just to understand your own Chromebook.

 To see the basic crosh shell commands available on the Chromebook, you’d type “help” after the crosh command prompt.
 When you’re in need of more advanced commands type “help_advanced” instead.
 The advanced commands get used for debugging purposes.

 Why would you want to use the command prompt or crosh shell on your Chromebook?
 Well, if your just curious and want to poke around on your Chromebook device, there are various commands you can run to check on things.
 Like what?
 In the basic help portion of crosh, you can use the ping command or the top command.
 Top shows you the system information and all the processes that are running during the current session.
 This is what it looks like when we type the help command in crosh on our Chromebook;

-This post covers the basics of the Chromebooks crosh command prompt and the commands that can be used to do basic information checking.
+This post covers the basics of the Chromebook’s crosh command prompt and the commands that can be used to do basic information checking.
 Any Chromebook user may want to find out basics and learn how to use the Chromebooks command shell if for nothing else out of curiosity or just because they can.
-The other more advanced commands should be utilized by those who are very knowledgeable about what they’re doing or as intended by developers.
+Besides, building a deeper understanding of the tech you use on a daily basis probably won’t be a bad thing.
+Just don’t get foolhardy with it; the other more advanced commands should be utilized by those who are very knowledgeable about what they’re doing or as intended by developers.